Place: Little Italy Location: BK Towers, Opp. Cyber Pearl, Hitech City

 Meal: Lunch (with couple of friends)

-Wanting to try out the new place next to her office, my friend invited me and another friend for lunch at All Seasons.
+Wanting to try out the new place next to her office, my friend invited me for lunch at All Seasons.
 She called and reserved a table for 3, so though it was packed when we walked in, we didn’t have to wait.
 The restaurant was brightly lit and had the buffet spread on one side.
 We were given a table in one corner of the place, which looked cozy and comfy, but was very uncomfortable once we sat down.
 There were fluffy cushions placed against a wall, which felt awkward.
 Also, the table was too small, so when I pulled it closer, it was inconvenient for my friend on the other side.

 The soup and starters were not served on the table, so we helped ourselves.
 There was one veg and one non-veg soup, a couple of veg and non-veg starters.